Hippog1t/QT_segmentation_DICOM/README.md

   ```
   conda install *stuff*
   ```
-  should work on your python command prompt.\n
+  should work on your python command prompt.